Taylor Society

 The Taylor Society was an American society for the discussion and promotion of scientific management, named after Frederick Winslow Taylor.

 Originally named The Society to Promote The Science of Management, the Taylor Society was initiated in 1911 at the New York Athletic Club by followers of Frederick W. Taylor, including Carl G. Barth, Morris Llewellyn Cooke, James Mapes Dodge, Frank Gilbreth, H.K.
 Hathaway, Robert T. Kent, Conrad Lauer (for Charles Day) and Wilfred Lewis.

 In 1925, the Society declared that it 'welcomes to membership all who have become convinced that "the business men of tomorrow must have the engineer-mind".'
 In 1936, the Taylor Society merged with the Society of Industrial Engineers forming the Society for Advancement of Management.

 Key figures and membership

 At the entry of the United States into World War I in 1917, the Society's membership numbered around 100.

-Prominent interwar members included Henri Le Châtelier, Richard A. Feiss, Henry Gantt, Lillian Gilbreth, Mary van Kleeck, William Leffingwell, Harlow S. Person, Hans Renold, Oliver Sheldon, Sanford E. Thompson and Lyndall Urwick.
+Prominent interwar members included Henri Le Châtelier, Richard A. Feiss, Henry Gantt, Lillian Gilbreth, Mary van Kleeck, William Henry Leffingwell, Harlow S. Person, Hans Renold, Oliver Sheldon, Sanford E. Thompson and Lyndall Urwick.

 From 1919, the Society's permanent secretary was Harlow S. Person.

 By 1925, the expanded Taylor Society had 800 members.

 The Society contained people of diverse political views.
 One of the Society's members, Walter Polakov, was a Marxist socialist engineer who joined the Society in 1915.
 Polakov was a keen associate of Henry Gantt and propagated the Gantt chart in the Soviet Union in the 1920s and 1930s.